Legoland Windsor Resort: Bricktopia

 Bricktopia (previously called Imagination and Imagination Centre) is an area themed around education through Lego.
 The centre piece is the Legoland Learning Academy (previously Lego Education Centre) which offers National Curriculum workshops.
 In 2019 the academy was awarded Best Venue for STEM Learning.

-The only ride in Bricktopia is Minifigure Speedway, a pair of family duelling rollercoasters themed as two motor racing teams, Team Allstars and Team Legends.
+The only ride in Bricktopia is Minifigure Speedway, a pair of family duelling rollercoasters themed as two motor racing teams, Team All Stars and Team Legends.

 The Sky Rider attraction was previously located in Bricktopia, which was an elevated track ride opened in March 1996 and refurbished between the 2001 and 2002 seasons.
 The ride gave visitors views of Miniland.
 It was closed permanently in 2024.

 Bricktopia includes Lego Studios 4D (previously known as the Imagination Theatre) which shows Lego-themed films.
 In the 2020 season, these were Lego City 4D – Officer in Pursuit, Lego Ninjago – Master of the 4th Dimension, and Lego Dreamzzz 4D - Z-Blob Rescue Rush.

 In 2023, the Lego Reef was replaced with LEGO Ferrari Build and Race.